High Profile Talk: Detection of Inattentiveness in Questionnaire or Survey Data

 Welcome to CEMO's high profile talk.
-Dave Swanson from Academic Programs and Services in the United States will give a presentation about Design of National Medical Licensing Examinations.
+Associate Professor Ying Cheng from University of Notre Dame in the United States will give a presentation about Detection of Inattentiveness in Questionnaire or Survey Data.